gamzeyilan1/photo-gallery-app/photo-gallery-fe/README.md

 * Coded by Gamze Yılan.
 * Used React.
 * Documentation exists.
-* Go under the project folder and run "npm run dev" to start the front end.
+* Go under the project folder and run "npm start" to start the front end.
 * Simply opens a photo gallery with infinite loop from the DB, and on click to each photo returns detail.
 * To Do: Dockerize and deploy, add the url here.